 Practical actions for businesses to take based on 5 main steps.

-AMI follows government guides which are relevant to our workplace as listed below.
+AMI follows government guides that are relevant to our workplace as listed below.
 Further guidance will be published as more businesses are able to reopen.

 - Carry out a COVID-19 risk assessment

 Before restarting work you should ensure the safety of the workplace by:

 - carrying out a risk assessment in line with the HSE guidance

 - consulting with our workers